 This humongous pair of shoes is the world’s largest, according to the Guinness Book of World Records which recognized it in 2002.
 It can fit in 30 people simultaneously and were painstakingly made by 10 people within 77 days.

 Each shoe measures 5.29 meters long, 2.37 meters wide and 1.83 meters high.
 The total cost of the shoes was reportedly 2 million pesos, big enough to buy someone several pairs of regular-sized shoes.

 Jeepneys are the most popular means of transportation here in the Philippines.
-Fare is relatively cheap, but that’s because jeepneys don’t have air conditioner and are always packed with too many passengers.
+The fare is relatively cheap, but that’s because jeepneys don’t have an air conditioner and are always packed with too many passengers.

 Interesting fact: There are several theories on how “jeep” got its name but the general consensus is that it originated from “GP” which means either “General Purpose” or “Government Purpose,” describing the military jeep used in WWII.

 There are also claims that the vehicle was named after Eugene the Jeep, a popular character in the Popeye cartoons.
 For most historians, however, “jeep” was first popularized in the media by Irving “Red” Hausmann, a test driver who coined the term after he overheard some soldiers referring to the vehicle as “jeep.”

 Source: Jeep ni Juan: A History of the Jeep in the Philippines, pp. 20-21.

 3. The Philippine Tarsier

 One of the world’s smallest primates, the Philippine tarsier (Tarsius syrichta) is a nocturnal animal commonly found in the islands of Samar, Leyte, Bohol, and Mindanao.

 Interesting fact: Although some people consider the Philippine tarsier as “the world’s smallest monkey,” this is actually not the case.